xzoth/bootstrap-treepanel/readme.md

 Default:none

 ###valueField
-property name of object in data, peropety value should unique the object. like ID.
+property name of object in data, property value should unique the object. like ID.
 Type: String
 IsRequire: true
 Default:none

 ###childNodesField
 property name of object in data, property value should be a JSON array of object's child nodes.
 Type: String
 IsRequire: true
 Default:none